How to Add Page Numbers to a PDF (Free, 2 Min)

 3. Merge them back together

-Our merge PDF tool handles the recombination after you've numbered each section.
+Our merge PDF tool handles the recombination after you've numbered each section, and our split PDF tool handles the initial split.

 Skipping specific pages mid-document (chapter dividers, blank pages between sections) is harder to handle with a single numbering pass.
 The realistic workflow: number all pages, then accept the result, since most readers don't notice or care about skipped numbers on dividers.
 For documents where the numbering must be exact (legal documents requiring every page sequentially numbered including blanks), the bates-numbering pattern from litigation is the right model: every page gets a number, no skips.